tjunussov/xhtml2html/README.md

 ## About

-**xhtml2html.js**  script file converts xhtml files in folders to html
+**xhtml2html.js**  script file converts xhtml(xml) files in folder(s) to html using xsl template specfied in Porcessing Instruction stylesheet template

 ## Usage
 Simple run application, it will evaluate template path from PI of `<xsl-stylesheet href="mytemplate.xsl">`